jacksund/simmate/tutorials/05_Search_the_database.md

 # OPTION 2 (slower but recommended for convenience)
 from simmate.workflows.static_energy import mit_workflow
-results = mit_workflow.result_table  # results here is the same thing as MITStaticEnergy above
+results = mit_workflow.database_table  # results here is the same thing as MITStaticEnergy above
 ```
 4. View all the possible table columns with `MITStaticEnergy.show_columns()`
 5. View the full table as pandas dataframe with `MITStaticEnergy.objects.to_dataframe()`